shins777/adk_workshop/adk/02-context/README.md

 ### state (state-based examples)
   - Description: Examples implementing state transitions and state-based control logic within a session (managing complex conversation flows).

+## How to run

+Check the README and source files inside each workflow subfolder for details about that example and how to run the specific agent or server.

+## License
+This project is licensed under the Apache License 2.0.
+All code and content copyright **ForusOne** (shins777@gmail.com).